OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Keep your feet dry with their seam-sealed construction

-• Holds up well to rugged terrain
+• Holds up well to technical terrain

 CONS